Our rating: (4.5/5)

 Software

-The default software is basically the Square Point of Sale app (downloadable on a mobile device as well).
+The default software is the Square Point of Sale app, which is downloadable on a mobile device as well.

-• Add to the shopping cart by entering price amounts manually or tapping to add products from the library or the ‘favourites’ grid.
+• Enter price amounts manually or tap to add products from the library or ‘favourites’ grid.

-• You can create open tickets straight from the checkout screen and save them for quick access.
+• Create open tickets straight from the checkout screen and save them for quick access.

-• You can customise the bottom menu to include the functions you use the most, e.g. reports.
+• Customise the menu to include the functions you need most, e.g. reports.

-• The checkout flow and products can be edited on the terminal – no need to log in on a computer to do it.
+• Edit the checkout flow and products – no need to log in on a computer to do it.

 Square Terminal keypad